MaynardMiner/SWARM/README.md

 Stoogie
 GravityMaster
 Zirillian
+JC
+NLPOOL.NL
+Crypto_Kp
+Castillojim
+Marcel

-For their help pointing out bugs and issues, and helping to keep program running well.
+For their help pointing out bugs and issues, and their suggestions, ideas, patience that helped make SWARM what it is today.

 Thanks To: